Camille Grammer To Rejoin ‘The Real Housewives Of Beverly Hills’ Cast Full-Time?

 “It’s something I’ve been toying with the last three years,” Camille Grammer told reporters, via People Magazine, on Saturday while attending the Family Equality Council’s 2017 Impact Awards in Los Angeles.
 “I’ve been asked.
 Maybe next year, we’ll see.
 You know, after the reunion and after this season, and after casting, we’ll see how they feel about it.
 We’ll be back and we can all discuss it.”

-Camille Grammer was part of the full-time cast of The Real Housewives of Beverly Hills when the series first began airing in October 2010.
+Camille Grammer was part of the full-time cast of The Real Housewives of Beverly Hills when the series first began airing in October of 2010.
 At the time, Grammer was married to Frazier actor Kelsey Grammer, with whom she shares two children.

-As fans will recall, Camille Grammer’s divorce from her former husband was chronicled on the show, and as she explained, living out her split as the cameras rolled was “very difficult” and she had a “tough time” during the early moments of her reality television career.
+As fans will recall, Camille Grammer’s divorce from her former husband was chronicled on the show, and as she explained, living out her split as the cameras rolled was “very difficult,” and she had a “tough time” during the early moments of her reality television career.

 “Going through divorce while shooting a reality show is terrible.
 Divorce alone is a very hard thing to go through, and having the public weigh in on it makes it worse.
 It was very tough times for me,” she explained.